canonical/microovn/docs/contributors/index.rst

   what and how by looking at the code.
 * Include a Signed-off-by `tag`_ in the commit message.
 (See `Git sign-off documentation`_)
+* When a patch has been created with the assistance of an AI tool, include a Assisted-by `tag`_ to disclose that fact.
+The author of the patch remains fully responsible for the content.
 * MicroOVN uses `Launchpad`_ for tracking bugs.
 If you encounter any issue, or have a feature suggestion.
 Feel free to `open a bug report`_.
 * MicroOVN makes use of the GitHub Pull Request workflow.
 There is no